-What's Happening To Vine?
-Twitter Is Shutting It Down.
+What Happened To Vine?
+Twitter Shut It Down.

-In a stunning announcement, Vine announced in October that the service is essentially shutting down.
+In a stunning announcement, Vine announced in October that the Vine app and service is essentially shutting down.
 Why, and more importantly, what will happen to existing Vines and Vine users is of paramount performance.
 (Updates follow!)

 Vine Is Shutting Down